Four Things To Know About Sickle Cell Disease

 - Sickle cell disease can be treated.

-Quality of life for people who have sickle cell disease has improved significantly with recent treatment developments and we are hopeful that discoveries in the coming years will hold additional options for patients.
+Quality of life for people who have sickle cell disease has improved significantly with recent treatment developments and we are hopeful that exciting discoveries in the coming years will hold additional options for patients.

 To learn more about the Comprehensive Sickle Cell Center at Cincinnati Children’s and their world-renowned clinical care and research, find contact and referral information or call 513-636-2371 .